banner

 As often happens when you and I are guilty of sin, eventually we get caught, and so does David.
 The prophet Nathan confronts him about his sin by sharing a story that pulls at the heartstrings of his boyhood roots.
 He shares a story of a rich man who takes a poor man’s one and only beloved lamb to feed a traveler who comes for a visit (2Samuel 12:1-13).

 David fumes about the injustice.
 Nathan then accuses him of doing the same thing by taking Uriah’s precious wife for himself.
-God said David should have been content.
-He'd given King David wives and made him wealthy and successful, and would’ve done more for him.
+God said David should’ve been content.
+He had given King David wives and made him wealthy and successful, and would’ve done more for him.
 Immediately, guilt seizes his conscience.

-Parents and friends, when we're counseling a person who's obviously at fault but doesn’t recognize it, we can do what Nathan did; we can share a story with which the guilty person will connect and sympathize.
-Is there an occupation or hobby in his background with which he's passionate?
+Parents and friends, when we’re counseling a person who is at fault but doesn’t recognize it, we can do what Nathan did; we can share a story with which the guilty person will connect and sympathize.
+Is there an occupation or hobby in his background with which he’s passionate?
 Often the Holy Spirit can use that story, linked with truth, to convict the guilty person.

 Sin takes its toll

 Guilt often takes its toll on our bodies.
-It can cause severe headaches, ulcers, weakness, and pain in our joints and muscles, as David writes in other Psalms.
-In Psalm 32, David writes, “When I kept silent my bones wasted away through my groaning all day long, my strength was sapped as in the heat of summer” (Psalm 32:3,4, NIV).
+It can cause severe headaches, ulcers, weakness, and pain in our joints and muscles, as David wrote in other Psalms.
+Here David said, “When I kept silent my bones wasted away through my groaning all day long, my strength was sapped as in the heat of summer” (Psalm 32:3,4, NIV).

 Two Kinds of Guilt